 Welcome to the Taste of Salt Lake

-Proud to bring you our up-to-date list of New Restaurants throughout Salt Lake City
+Proud to bring you our up-to-date lists of the Top Restaurants throughout Salt Lake City.

 Many Utah Restaurants are chef-owned, assuring that you'll find wonderful places to dine in every neighborhood throughout the Salt Lake Valley.
 Our local favorites, hidden gems along with restaurant deals and news on upcoming food festivals and events are included.